Do Women Have An Advantage in Minnesota Divorce Courts?

 It’s a common misconception that In Minnesota Divorce Courts a woman has a big advantage over a man.
-After doing family law for over 11 years in Minnesota and going from Worthington to Albert Lea on a daily basis I think I have a good perspective to answer this question.
-I can firmly say the answer is….no, women aren’t favored in Minnesota family law courts.
+After doing family law for over 13 years in Minnesota and going from Worthington to Albert Lea on a daily basis I think I have a good perspective to answer this question.
+I can firmly say the answer is….no, women aren’t favored in Minnesota

-Ok, but then why do mother’s get custody more often than fathers in Minnesota?
-Because it’s known that statistically the mother receives custody more often than fathers in Minnesota.
+Ok, but then why does it seem mother’s get custody more often than fathers in Minnesota?
+Because statistically the mother does receives custody more often than fathers in Minnesota.
 Well, I hate to say it, but from what I see, the mothers actually do the bulk of the parenting.
 Now not all the time of course, there are fantastic dads and miserable moms, but often the mother is the primary caregiver.
 I believe the problem comes from fathers who think that even though they don’t do one-half of the parenting they believe they should get a 50-50 custody arrangement.

 When I talk to many fathers who want either joint custody or even sole physical custody they often don’t know what goes into being the primary caregiver.
 While I don’t have statistics to back this up, I can say that usually the mother takes the kids to Doctor, Dentist, school activities, goes shopping, drives the kids to their friends, etc., etc. Instead I hear complaints about it being a “stacked system” that the dads can’t win, blah, blah, blah.
 Well I’ve gotten plenty of father’s custody over the past decade, but these were fathers who deserved it, who worked hard to be a good dad, didn’t come and just watch tv or go to the bar.